Updated by James Frew 06/22/2017

-The history of animation is both nostalgic and sad.
-Many decades ago, animators were traditional artists who drew pictures by hand.
-Traditional animation consisted of a whole team of animators who would draw and color images on “cels” – transparent sheets that were placed on top of a background image to create a multi-layered frame.
+Many decades ago, animators were artists who drew pictures by hand.
+Traditional animation consisted of a whole team of animators who would draw and color images on a “cel” — transparent celluloid sheets that were placed on top of a background image to create a multi-layered frame.

-In this way, segments of an image could change from frame to frame without the entire picture being redrawn.
-You can see an example of layers in the image to the left.
-The blue arrow points to the background, the green arrow to the layer with two characters, and a red arrow pointing to the third layer with an image of a flying paper airplane.
+As a result, segments of an image could change from frame to frame without the entire picture being redrawn.
 By manipulating the drawings in each layer from frame to frame, animators would create what many adults today remember as the traditional cartoon.

 Now, all of this is grade school level compared to the impressive level that 3D CGI animation technology is at today.
-How did we get from 1990’s computer animation to the sort of iMax 3D cartoons you love to watch?
+How did we get from 1990’s computer animation to the sort of IMAX 3D animated movies you love to watch?
 The simple answer is processing power.
-With today’s amazing CPU processing capabilities, computer animators are now able to create a 3 dimensional “model” to start with.

 What is your take on the current state of the art for CGI animation?
-Do you think that it will eventually completely replace traditional animation?
-Share your opinion in the comments section below.
+Will it eventually replace traditional animation?
+Or do you think traditional animation will make a come back?
+Let us know in the comments below!